 Sport is a world full of moving stories of human drama, joy and pain.
-Discover how to tell them, on the best sports journalism course in the UK (based on 2020 National Student Survey).
+Discover how to tell them, on our outstanding sports journalism course.

 Why study with us

 - Our Journalism courses are the best in England, according to the Guardian University Guide 2022, which placed UCLan number one in the country.
 Sports Journalism scored 100% for overall satisfaction and academic support in the 2020 National Student Survey and 94% in 2021.